-Multi-Factor Authentication (MFA) is an online security feature that is a standard part of your JBT Online Banking sign-in experience.
-As part of our ongoing commitment to help protect you against identify theft and fraud, MFA helps prevent unauthorized access to your accounts while reassuring you that you're at the valid JBT website.
-MFA consists of three parts: an image, a ‘cookie’, and three challenge questions that are secrets between you and JBT.
-All three parts help protect you, whether you're signing in to Online Banking from your own computer, or from somewhere else (such as work or a public library).
+Two-Factor Authentication (2FA) is an online security feature that is a standard part of your JBT Digital Banking sign-in experience.
+As part of our ongoing commitment to help protect you against identify theft and fraud, 2FA helps prevent unauthorized access to your accounts.
+2FA requires two separate distinct forms of identification in order to access the system whether you're signing into Digital Banking from your mobile device, computer, or from somewhere else (such as work or a public library).
+The first factor is a password and the second an authentication code.

 Please click here to download a PDF that contains answers to many common questions about MFA.
 (Adobe Reader software is required to view this PDF.
 If it is not already installed on your computer you can download it at www.adobe.com/products/acrobat/readstep2.html.)